 BE EXTRA-VIGILANT cleaning up under fruit trees, as fallen fruit and foliage allowed to overwinter invites added troubles next season.
 So will mummies (shriveled fruit hanging on the trees).
 Best to pick and remove (though I confess to leaving mine hanging for the birds, who adore it).

 SCOUTING FOR VIBURNUM BEETLE begins later this month, when leaves fall and their egg cases are easier to see.
 Remove egg cases by pruning off affected wood, between then and April-ish, to reduce larvae and beetle issues in the coming year.
 The bump-like cases are usually on the underside of youngest twigs.
-I also watch in May for larvae hatch and rub the twigs then to squash the emerging pests.
+I also watch in May for larvae hatch of any I missed and rub the twigs then to squash the emerging pests.

-BE SURE TO WATER trees now through hard frost if conditions are dry, so that they enter dormancy in a well-hydrated state.
+BE SURE TO WATER trees now through hard frost if your conditions are dry, so that they enter dormancy in a well-hydrated state.
 Evergreens (needled ones and broadleaf types like rhododendron, too) are particularly vulnerable to desiccation and winterburn otherwise.

 DON’T PANIC IF EVERGREENS continue to show some browning or yellowing of needles this month and next.
 The oldest, innermost ones typically shed after a few years on the tree.